-Unexpected personal monitor alarms must be reported to the Site Access Team on 020 4526 8561 whilst still on site and in addition the contractor should carry out their own investigation following the procedure set out in UK-DE-PRO-0032.
+Unexpected personal monitor alarms must be reported to the Site Access Team on 020 4526 8561 whilst still on site and in addition the contractor should carry out their own investigation.
 Only when the reporting company has ruled out any immediate obvious causes should the form be submitted to the Cellnex SHE Team for investigation.
 Alarms will not be investigated unless this form has been completed and submitted.